jimemarc/mdtest/writing_docstrings.md

 -   No indentation change is allowed unless it is introduced by a Sphinx directive
 -   Inside a paragraph, new lines are ignored.
--   The list of parmeters will be generated writing some formatting markup.
+-   The list of parameters will be generated writing special formatting markup.

 ## Packages